andrey-mokhov/graphql-php/docs/en/spiral/additional-types.md

 The library includes a scalar GraphQL type `DateTime` defined in the class `Andi\GraphQL\Type\DateTime`.
-When using this type in a GraphQL request (as an argument or fields of an InputObjectType), it is acceptable to use string values ​​in the following formats:
+When using this type in a GraphQL request (as an argument or fields of an InputObjectType), it is acceptable to use string values in the following formats:
 - `Y-m-d` - record the day in ISO-8601 format, in this case the hours, minutes and seconds will be set in zero value, and time zone `UTC`;
 - `Y-m-d\TH:i:s` - record date-time in ISO-8601 format without time zone, in this case time zone will be set to `UTC`;
 - `Y-m-d\TH:i:sP` - full record of the date and time with the specified time zone in ISO-8601 format.

-At the same time, for parameters of php methods, values ​​of class properties, the string passed in the GraphQL request the value will be converted to a `\DateTimeImmutable` object.
+At the same time, for parameters of php methods, values of class properties, the string passed in the GraphQL request the value will be converted to a `\DateTimeImmutable` object.

 > :point_right: **Important!** :point_left: